 Webcast: Accessible at www.qad.com; archive available for approximately one year

 Note about Non-GAAP Financial Measures

-QAD has disclosed non-GAAP adjusted EBITDA, non-GAAP adjusted EBITDA margins, non-GAAP net income and non-GAAP earnings per diluted share in this press release for the third quarter and first nine months of fiscal 2016 and fiscal 2015.
+QAD has disclosed non-GAAP adjusted EBITDA, non-GAAP adjusted EBITDA margins, non-GAAP net income and non-GAAP earnings per diluted share in this press release for the third quarter and first nine months of fiscal 2017.
 These are non-GAAP financial measures as defined by SEC Regulation G. QAD defines the non-GAAP measures as follows:

 - Non-GAAP adjusted EBITDA - EBITDA is GAAP net income before net interest expense, income tax expense, depreciation and amortization.
 Non-GAAP adjusted EBITDA is EBITDA less stock-based compensation expense and the change in the fair value of the interest rate swap.